Military history of the Tang dynasty: Jingyuan Incident (781–786)

 When Li Baochen of Chengde died in 781, Emperor Dezong of Tang refused to recognize his successor, Li Weiyue.
 In response, Li Weiyue rebelled with the support of Tian Yue of Weibo and Li Na of Pinglu.
 Zhu Tao of Youzhou sided with the court and dealt several defeats to Li, and as a result Li was overthrown by Wang Wujun.
 However both Wang and Zhu were disappointed in the rewards they received for their service and rebelled against the Tang in 782.
 By the end of the ear, the jiedushi of Huaixi, Li Xilie, had also rebelled, cutting off the Bian Canal.

 On 23 November 783, troops from Jingzhou passed through Chang'an on their way to the battlefront.
 When they found out that they had only been paid a fraction of the normal soldier's salary, they rebelled and took the capital.
 Dezong fled to Fengtian while the Jingzhou troops enthroned Zhu Ci as the new emperor.
 In 784, Dezong pardoned Wang Wujun, who then turned against Zhu Tao and defeated him on 29 May.
 With the northeastern front settled, Tang forces recovered Chang'an in the next month.
 Li Xilie was poisoned by Chen Xianqi in 786 and the area was brought back under nominal Tang authority.

 Li Huaiguang (784–785)

 In 784, the Shuofang general Li Huaiguang rebelled.
 His troops refused to obey his orders and he committed suicide in 785.

 Qiu Fu (860)

 In 860, the Qiu Fu Uprising in Zhejiang was suppressed.

 Pang Xun (868–869)

-In 868, the garrison of Guizhou rebelled under Pang Xun and moved north, taking the provincial capital by the end of the year.
-They were crushed in the fall of 869 by Shatuo cavalry commander Zhuye Chixin.
+In 868, the garrison of Guizhou rebelled under Pang Xun, a low ranking officer.
+The garrison troops had been stationed there for six years and were requested by the court to extend their service for one more year.
+They rebelled and defeated Linghu Tao's troops.
+They moved north, disrupting the flow of the Grand Canal and taking the provincial capital by the end of the year.
+They were defeated by Du Shenquan, Kang Chengxun, and crushed in the fall of 869 by Shatuo cavalry commander Zhuye Chixin.